Last Update: March 16, 2020

 - FATF Guidance for a Risk-Based Approach to Virtual Assets and Virtual Assets Service Providers.

-") requirements for businesses engaged in exchange of virtual currency for fiat currency and virtual currency custody back in 2017.
+The Company operates from, and under the laws of the Republic of Estonia.
+Estonia was among the first countries in the world who introduced Anti-money laundering (“AML“) and countering the financing of terrorism (“CTF“) requirements for businesses engaged in exchange of virtual currency for fiat currency and virtual currency custody back in 2017.
 As a result, each entity rendering named services from or within the territory of Estonia must apply for authorization to the Financial Intelligence Unit of Estonia (“FIUE“).

 Dream Finance OÜ is authorized to provide services of exchanging virtual currency against fiat currency (License No. FVR001183) and virtual currency wallet service (License No. FRK001102) by the FIUE.
 The licenses can be validated on the official website of the Ministry of Economic Affairs and Communications of Estonia.

 As a regulated business, CryptoProcessing is required to comply with the Money Laundering and Terrorist Financing Prevention Act and International Sanctions Act, which require CryptoProcessing to identify and verify its clients’ identities, conduct ongoing monitoring of their activity, including transaction monitoring, maintain records of clients’ activity and related documents for at least five years and report certain transactions to authorities.

 The Company understands money laundering as:

 - the conversion or transfer of property, knowing that such property is derived from criminal activity or from an act of participation in such activity, for the purpose of concealing or disguising the illicit origin of the property or of assisting any person who is involved in the commission of such an activity to evade the legal consequences of that person’s action;